DART (Disaster Assistance Response Team)

-1) SAR, HEART and MRC volunteers, as well as SCSO Chaplains, are all pre-qualified for DART and team leads will be contacted if there is a need.
+1) SAR, MLST, ARES, ACS, HEART, SLEET, and MRC volunteers, as well as SCSO Chaplains, are all pre-qualified for DART.
+Team leads will be contacted if there is a need.

 2) SCOPE volunteers (including SIRT) are also pre-qualified pending approval by the Director of SCOPE; however, completion of the FEMA online training is encouraged.